Risvy/VSN-A-Hyperledger-Fabric-Project/README.md

 As we are using Javascript, we need to run the command:
 ```
-cd $HOME/VSN-A-Hyperledger-Fabric-Project-main/fabric-samples/fabcar
+cd $HOME/fabric-samples/fabcar
 sudo ./startFabric.sh javascript
 ```
-If we use any other language, we have to replace 'javascript' portion of the command with that language.
+If we want to use any other language, we have to replace 'javascript' portion of the command with that language.

 ### Installing Libraries For Running The Project
 Now, run the following commands: